newtonanbarasu/jquery-calculator/README.md

-# jquery-calculator
+# Online calculator with jQuery and PHP
-These are the exercise files for the course Online calculator with jQuery and PHP
+These are the exercise files for the course *Online calculator with jQuery and PHP*